 Peanut butter.
-Though natural style peanut butter is my #1 choice for eating and snacking, I always recommend using non-natural peanut butter for baking.
-(You might remember reading this from my traditional peanut butter cookies recipe.)
-Cookies made with natural peanut butter are crumbly with a sandy texture.
-For baking, I recommend using Jif or Skippy.
+Though natural-style peanut butter is my #1 choice for eating and snacking, I recommend using non-natural peanut butter for this particular cookie recipe.
+Natural peanut butter can be used in my regular peanut butter cookies (though the cookies are a little crumblier than intended), but it’s not ideal for today’s recipe.
+Instead, use Jif or Skippy.
 You can use creamy or crunchy, but I prefer creamy peanut butter as crunchy can make the cookies taste a little dry.
-You’ll need 1 cup of peanut butter for this recipe.
+You need 1 cup of peanut butter for this recipe.

 Peanut Butter Oatmeal Chocolate Chip Cookie Dough

 After you prepare the peanut butter oatmeal chocolate chip cookies dough, chill it for 20 minutes in the refrigerator.
 After chilling, it’s time to scoop the dough and bake the cookies.
-Each cookie uses 2 Tablespoons of dough.
+Each cookie uses 2 Tablespoons of dough which is about the same size as these regular chocolate chip cookies.
 Arrange the cookie dough balls 3 inches apart on your baking sheet.
 These cookies are large, so I use a medium cookie scoop and overflow it with dough (since the medium only holds 1.5 Tablespoons.)

 More Quick Cookie Recipes